 Classification of ischemic stroke

-• stroke is a very heterogeneous disease in terms of etiology and course
+• stroke is a highly heterogeneous disease in terms of etiology and clinical course

-• multiple different classifications and subdivisions exist, many of them mix different elements (e.g., etiopathogenetic mechanism with risk factors or clinical presentation ), leading to potential confusion
+• numerous classifications and subdivisions exist, many of them combining different elements (e.g., etiopathogenetic mechanism with risk factors or clinical presentation ), which can potentially lead to confusion

-• TOAST classification seems to be most useful for clinical practice
+• TOAST classification is widely recognized and seems to be most useful for clinical practice

-Classification based on the shape and location of ischemia (appearance may indicate etiology)
+Classification based on the appearance and location of ischemia (which may indicate etiology)

 • border zone infarcts (BZI)

-Classification based on the duration (together with brain imaging)
+Classification based on duration (in conjunction with brain imaging)

 Pathophysiologic classification

-• the diagram offers a simplified representation of complex etiopathogenesis (multiple mechanisms may coexist – e.g., arteriolopathy may have a thrombotic or atherothrombotic component, etc.)
+• the diagram provides a simplified representation of complex etiopathogenesis, where multiple mechanisms may coexist (e.g., arteriolopathy may have a thrombotic or atherothrombotic component, etc.)

 Etiologic classification

-• TOAST classification of stroke remains the most widely utilized system for stroke categorization
+• TOAST classification of stroke remains the most widely utilized system for categorizing stroke

 • only a summary is presented below